Sauna Buying Guide

 • Reliable heat-up times

-• Even temperature distribution
+• Even, consistent temperature distribution

-• Long-term system durability
+• Long-term system performance and durability

 Section 5: Materials, Accessories, & Design Features